srivamc/spectra-agentic-qe/README.md

 - **Dual-mode** – Covers both UI (browser via Playwright) and Backend API (REST/GraphQL/gRPC) testing from the same framework.
 - **Zero-migration** – Works alongside existing test suites; does not break existing tests.

-### Why SPECTRA?
+### Why ContractIQ?

 In an enterprise world of thousands of microservices, "testing" isn't enough.
-You need **Contract-Driven Intelligence**.
+You need **Contract Intelligence**.

-1. **Spec-as-Truth:** Unlike generic AI testers, SPECTRA uses your API specs (OpenAPI, AsyncAPI, etc.) as the absolute source of truth.
+1. **Contract-as-Truth:** Unlike generic AI testers, ContractIQ uses your API specs as the absolute source of truth.
-2. **Autonomous Reasoning:** It doesn't just run scripts; it reasons about contract violations, identifies infrastructure bottlenecks, and executes complex end-to-end flows.
+2. **Autonomous IQ:** It doesn't just run scripts; it reasons about contract violations, identifies infrastructure bottlenecks, and executes complex end-to-end flows.
 3. **Governance-First:** It speaks the language of leadership—reporting quality in terms of compliance, revenue-at-risk, and service-level objectives (SLOs).

 ---